ICantMakeaUsername/Blooket-Hack-Thyme/README.md

 # Blooket-Hack-Thyme
-Hi Hackers!
-I am going to show you a very awesome way to hack blooket using something called multitool.
 Read Insturctions very carefully
 First, go to Google and search up "gbasil blooket hack" Second, go push on the selection that says Thyme